notnoop/java-apns/README.markdown

 Development - Version 1.0.0
 ---------------------------
 There currently is a perelease for 1.0.0 which fixes a number of problems over 0.2.3.
-However there's still a CI test that sporadically fails, so 1.0.0 is NOT meant for production, yet.
-Further development for 1.0.0 happens on [java-apns/java-apns] (https://github.com/java-apns/java-apns)
+There's still a CI test that sporadically fails on Travis-CI only, but not on other test machines I have access to.
+Supposedly it is a still undetected race condition.

+However 1.0.0 Beta fixes a *lot* of problems over 0.2.x, so even as it is called beta I'd recommend to use the beta instead of the 0.2.3 even for production.

+froh42 will return to develop for java-apns in October, so I expect the 1.0.0 final to be released start of November.

 Introduction